abhishek-rs/redux-tutorial/README.md

 This is a web-app that you can use to search for gifs online using your voice!

+Install and run -
+git clone repository
+npm install
+npm run start
+Go to localhost:3000